-Elaboration of a function declaration causes creation of a closure object on the heap, which contains a pointer to the function's code together with the current values of any variables dereferenced in the function body that are declared in outer enclosing blocks other than the top level.
-Storing the value of each non-local variable in the closure allows a function body to access it even after the activation of the outer block where it was declared has terminated.
-However, because the values in the closure are only copies, it does not make sense to update them, so this is prohibited.
+Elaboration of a function declaration causes creation of a closure object on the heap, which contains a pointer to the function's code together with the values of any constants and const parameters dereferenced in the function body that are declared in outer enclosing blocks other than the top level.
+Storing each constant value in the closure allows the function body to access it even after the activation of the outer block where it was declared has terminated.
+However, because the values in the closure are only copies, it does not make sense to update them; that is the reason why variables of outer functions cannot be accessed in inner functions.
 The need to store values in closures and the restriction on update do not apply to top-level variables, since these are active for the entire duration of the program.